Topological bias: How haloes trace structural patterns in the cosmic web: Alpha shapes

 \subsection{Alpha shapes: Definition}

+Alpha shapes form the core of a well-defined framework for the analysis of the multi-scale geometric and topological nature of the spatial mass distribution traced by the sample points~\citep{Edelsbrunner1983,edelsbrunner1994,edelsbrunner2010computational}.
+A visual impression of a two-dimensional alpha shape filtration -- for a distribution of haloes -- is provided by Fig.~\ref{fig:1_AlphaShape_halos}.
+Where for $\alpha=0$ (top left) we only observe the points without any connections, this quickly changes when we increase $\alpha$ to 3 or 6 $h^{-1}$Mpc (top centre and right) and see the emergence of a connected network.
+The illustration also elucidates the link between alpha shapes and the homology of a point distribution.
+For example, we see that tunnels are formed when, at a certain value of $\alpha$, an edge is added between two vertices that were already connected.

-Rigorously defined in terms of the scale factor $\alpha$, \emph{alpha shapes} represent a scale-based filtration of the distance field.
+Rigorously defined in terms of the scale factors $\alpha$, alpha shapes are subsets of Delaunay tessellations that represent a scale-based filtration of the distance field.
 The Delaunay tessellation filtration by means of alpha shapes proceeds as follows.
 Centered around each generating sample point, i.e., around each vertex of the Delaunay tessellation, a sphere of radius $\alpha$ is drawn.
 Subsequently we identify the simplices of the corresponding Voronoi tessellation -- the dual of the Delaunay tessellation -- that are located within or intersect with the $alpha$ sphere union.
 The \emph{alpha complex} consists of all Delaunay simplices that record (are dual to) these Voronoi simplices.
 The \emph{alpha shape} for that specific value of $\alpha$ is the union of simplices in the alpha complex.
 For telling explanatory figures we refer to works by \citet{edelsbrunner2010computational} and \citet{weygaert2011alpha}.